spang-lab/FastqPuri/README.md

    and stores it in a file (see `README_makeBloom.md`)
 * `makeTree`: creates a tree of a certain depth from a fasta file and stores it in a file (see `README_makeTree.md`),
-* `trimFilter`: performs the filtering process for single end data (see `README_trimFilter.md`).
+* `trimFilter`: performs the filtering process for single-end data (see `README_trimFilter.md`).
-* `trimFilter`: performs the filtering process for double stranded data (see `README_trimFilterDS.md`).
+* `trimFilterDS`: performs the filtering process for double stranded data (see `README_trimFilterDS.md`).

 ## Documentation of the code